 So, what’s the right exercise choice for you?
 We are all individuals, so we believe that exercise programs should be tailored to the individual.
-At City Square Physiotherapy we can assist you to develop a specific exercise regime that is most fitting to your particular situation.
+At Health First Physiotherapy we can assist you to develop a specific exercise regime that is most fitting to your particular situation.
 This may be a blend of cardiovascular exercise, stretching and strengthening.
 Or you may be best suited to one form of activity such as Yoga or Pilates.

 We’re here to help!